Frequently Asked Questions

 Kassi answers common questions about May Cause Love, writing, abortion, drinking, and her services.

 Where can I buy your memoir, May Cause Love?

 Thank you so much for asking.
-Preorder is available now.
-Click the link for your preferred vendor below:
+May Cause Love is available everywhere books are sold.
+Click to order your copy:

 I'm pregnant and not sure what to choose.
 What do I do?

 Somewhere inside, you have already made your choice.

 If you would like support, I hope you'll find the following information helpful:

 - Fill out the Pregnancy Options Workbook, an excellent free resource that can help you make the decision.
 Click here.

 - Call All-Options (formerly Backline), a toll-free and nonjudgmental hotline with peer counselors.
 Visit: https://www.yourbackline.org.
 Call: 1-888-493-0092.

 - Talk with a friend or a mentor who does not act like they already know what you should do.